AbuTalha3/Portfolio-Setup/README.md

 # 📖 Portfolio-Setup <a name="about-project"></a>

-My Portfolio is a webpage made with `HTML`, CSS, and JavaScript, with a number of interactive pages, About me and contact page, etc, It displays the projects and languages I have worked on.
+My Portfolio is a webpage made with `HTML`, `CSS`, and JavaScript, with a number of interactive pages, About me and contact page, etc, It displays the projects and languages I have worked on.
 You can just click and have a look.

 *[Portfolio-Setup]* is an HTML CSS project